-Sales in this segment were \$198.0 million - an increase of \$16.8 million or 9% from the prior year.
-Excluding the adverse impact of foreign exchange, segment sales increased \$26.9 million or 15% compared to fiscal 2020.
-Sales in the Extrusion and Castool groups exceeded the prior year.
-There was considerable demand for extruded products, particularly in the construction, auto and consumer goods industries, that drove up Extrusion group sales.
-The Extrusion group increased its capacity through standardization which allowed it to move orders within the group to ensure customer demands were met.
-In addition to winning market share from existing customers, the Castool group continues to see significant growth from new customers using new large die-cast machines.
-Sales in the Large Mould group in the first half of 2021 were down compared to the prior year, but second half sales rebounded and exceeded second half 2020 sales and H1 fiscal 2021 sales.
-Timing of orders, COVID-19 challenges and vehicle production delays due to semiconductor shortages negatively influenced the Large Mould group's fiscal 2021 sales.
+Sales in this segment were \$236.0 million - an increase of \$38.0 million or 19% from the prior year.
+Excluding the adverse impact of foreign exchange, segment sales increased \$42.1 million or 21% compared to fiscal 2021.
+The Halex acquisition contributed \$21.2 million, the launch of Castool 90 (Morocco), the Extrusion group's original six locations and Castool's extrusion related products contributed to the higher sales levels in fiscal 2022.
+The Large Mould and Die-cast consumable tooling sales were down in the beginning of the year as the impact of the semiconductor chips and other supply chain issues negatively impacted vehicle production.
+However, demand stabilized in the second half of the year and sales in these groups rebounded.
 Quoting activity in the Large Mould group remains strong with the group diversifying its customer base.
 Double digit sales growth from the Additive department continued as new and existing customers realized the benefits of additive components.
-Additive parts improve the efficiency of our existing moulds.
-Where possible, the Casting and Extrusion group took pricing actions to protect margins.
+Where possible, the Casting and Extrusion segment took pricing actions to protect margins.